 Arthritis: Know the warning signs

-Arthritis is often viewed as being a sign of ageing, with some people believing developing the condition will happen to many of us as we age.
-In fact, arthritis can affect a range of ages, even young children, and at its worst, can prove so debilitating that it greatly limits sufferers’ independence.
+Arthritis is often viewed by many as being part and parcel of ageing.
+In fact, arthritis can affect anyone of any age, even young children.
+And, at its worst, it can be so debilitating that it has a serious impact on a sufferer's independence.

 Osteoarthritis is the most common form of arthritis, affecting the cartilage that lines our joints in a way that can’t be repaired by the body.
 It’s also the form of arthritis most likely to be overlooked, as symptoms can come and go according to things like your activity levels and the weather.
 In more severe cases, however, the symptoms can be continuous and life-limiting.
 These include: